StormGaming/H1.I.M.E/INSTRUCTIONS - README.txt

 The 'Position Recenter.py' file will command the mount to point at RA: 0.0 and DEC: 0.0.
 NOT at the center of the scan grid.

 The GUI window status updates will always be 1 grid position BEHIND what is actually happening.
-E.g: grid position 4 slew announcement only happens AFTER its finished slewing and arrived at position 5.
+E.g: grid position 4 slew announcement only happens AFTER it has finished with the datapoint and begun the slew to position 5.